mzhengg/job-extraction-pipeline/README.md

 Apache Airflow is the most popular data workflow orchestration tool.

-## How to Setup and Deploy Dashboard
+## How to Setup and Deploy Data Pipeline

 ### 1) Setup AWS Storage Infrastucture